TheresaLui/SelfHelpContent_v2/articles/microsoft.virtualmachine.rca.restarts/vma-rca-planned-maintenance-nodeshutdown-live-migration.md

 <!--rcaDescription-->
 ### **Root Cause**
-> This occurrence was caused by an **Azure initiated Live Migration operation**, which caused your VM to be unavailable for about 10 seconds.
+> This occurrence was caused by an Azure initiated Live Migration operation, which caused your VM to be unavailable for about 10 seconds.
 >

 <!--resolutionDetails-->